 In First Book fashion, each activity was coupled with book recommendations suggested by educators to help compliment exercises.
 These titles consist of diverse stories that allow students to promote respect and encourage discussion with students.

-“Our schools our required to wear uniforms as a way to combat bullying from other students.
+“Our schools are required to wear uniforms as a way to combat bullying from other students.
 The only way the students can stand out is with their shoes,” said Deana Sain, School Librarian, Bolivar, TN.
 “I submitted “Those Shoes” because it told the story of a boy whose grandmother could not afford to buy him the shoes he wanted.
 I was thrilled to learn it had been included in the toolkit!”

 It is our hope that in sharing the great work already being done within the First Book community of educators, you will discover even more opportunities to promote respect and empathy.